How Long Does a Commercial Project Take?

 This is also the perfect time in the project for us to work with you and your contractor to create more detailed drawings, what we refer to as Construction Documents, or CDs.
 Our architects work with your project team to identify areas that need more detail and create drawings to help your contractor deliver what we designed.
 Just like FF&E, this is the ideal time to create construction drawings so that your contractor has everything they need to get started when the building permit is issued.

 This is the phase you’ve been waiting for.
 It means you’re almost ready to open your doors and let the customers flow in.
 As with everything, the duration of this phase depends on your tenant space and your project scope.
 The shortest construction timeline we recommend business owners build into their schedule is eight weeks.
-It is hard to build out a commercial space in Seattle any faster than that.
+While it may be possible to build out a commercial space in Seattle slightly faster than this if you have a very minimal scope, we find it is best to plan for at least 8 weeks as construction can often present unforeseen delays.
 On the other side, a more complicated build-out may take six months.
 This is one more place that having a great architect-contractor team on board can help you understand the realities of your particular project.

 We hope that mapping out these phases has helped you to understand about how long it takes to get from the beginning of the design process to your doors opening for business.
 It can be a daunting process but it is also an exciting and collaborative time and can result in a big step forward for your business!